ScottFeichter/Z__Scripts/AppBuilders/FullStack/PERN/appAcademy/aa12-backend-authenticate-me/README-backend-Rust-phase-0.md

 module.exports = app;
 ```

-After setting up the Express application, it's time to create the server.
+After setting up the Axum application, it's time to create the server.

 ### `bin/www`

-Conventionally, the `bin/www` file in an Express server is the entry file or the
+Conventionally, the `bin/www` file in an Axum server is the entry file or the
-starting point to start the Express server.
+starting point to start the Axum server.

 The intention of the `./bin/www` file is for it to be an executable
 script, meaning that you could start the application by simply entering the file